NanoComp/meep/doc/docs/Python_User_Interface.md

 **`bias` [`Vector3`]**
 —
 Vector specifying the orientation of the gyrotropic response.
-The magnitude is ignored (unlike the `GyrotropicLorentzianSusceptibility` or `GyrotropicDrudeSusceptibility` case); the relevant precession frequencies are determined by `sigma` and `frequency`, described above.
+Unlike the similarly-named `bias` parameter `GyrotropicLorentzianSusceptibility` or `GyrotropicDrudeSusceptibility`, the magnitude is ignored; the relevant precession frequencies are instead determined by `sigma` and `frequency`, described above.

 ### Vector3